U.S. News Rankings

 University of Delaware is a public institution that was founded in 1743.
 It has a total undergraduate enrollment of 17,427, its setting is suburban, and the campus size is 2,011 acres.
 It utilizes a 4-1-4-based academic calendar.
 University of Delaware's ranking in the 2014 edition of Best Colleges is National Universities, 75.
 Its in-state tuition and fees are $12,112 (2013-14); out-of-state tuition and fees are $29,932 (2013-14).

 The University of Delaware offers more than 150 graduate degree programs, including some through the highly ranked School of Education and College of Engineering.
-In addition to its main location in Newark, the university has campuses throughout Delaware and teaching facilities in Paris, London, and China.
+In addition to its main location in Newark, the university has campuses throughout Delaware.
 The school also has a sea-faring research facility, a 146-foot ship called Hugh R. Sharp.
-As a land, sea, and space grant institution, the University of Delaware receives federal funding for research in all three areas.
+As a land, sea and space grant institution, the University of Delaware receives federal funding for research in all three areas.
 Notable University of Delaware alumni include U.S. Vice President Joe Biden; Robert Gore, the inventor of Gore-Tex; and Chuck Lewis, founder of the Center for Public Integrity.

 |School mission and unique qualities (as provided by the school):|